dimanikulin/dimanikulin/WhatILearnedAsProductManager.md

 What I learned as a Product Manager while creating my product

-Creating a High-Level Product Documentation and Requirements: A Journey from Design Thinking to User Scenarios.
+Creating a High-Level Product Documentation and Requirements: A Journey from Design Thinking to Product Road Map.

 # Article description
 It have described author's journey of creating a product line, which started with the idea of developing a single product, the FVA Tool Set, and ended up with the creation of a set of high-level product documentation, a detailed understanding of the product from the user's perspective, and product requirements.